Alexis Bowater: Stalking and protections

-While pregnant in 2006 and 2008, she was cyber-stalked by Alexander Reeve, 24, who sent her 26 messages in one five-month period.
+While pregnant in 2006 and 2008, Bowater was cyber-stalked by Alexander Reeve, 24, who sent her 26 messages in one five-month period.
 Reeve, from Looe, Cornwall, pleaded guilty at Plymouth Crown Court to five counts of communicating false information with intent and causing fear of violence.
 He also admitted twice communicating false information that a bomb was in the ITV studios at Language Science Park.
-Reeve was sentenced to four years and one month in jail, and received a lifetime restraining order.
+He was sentenced to four years and one month in jail, and received a lifetime restraining order.

 Bowater subsequently became the Chief Executive for the Network for Surviving Stalking.

-National Stalking Helpline (2010)

 In April 2010, the NSS, in collaboration with the Suzy Lamplugh Trust and Protection Against Stalking, launched the world's first National Stalking Helpline.

-The Istanbul Convention

 Bowater stepped down as CEO of NSS after successfully campaigning to have stalking included in The Istanbul Convention to combat Violence Against Women and Girls.
 The Council of Europe Convention on preventing and combating violence against women and domestic violence entered force on 1 August 2014.
 The new stalking laws to protect victims in the UK came into force on 25 November 2012.

-Stalking Protection Orders

 From 2018 she worked with MP Sarah Wollaston on the Stalking Protection Orders which became law in the UK in January 2020.